InsafNilam/mediastack/ReadMe.md

 The IP `10.8.0.1` corresponds to the WireGuard interface (`wg0`).
 These services will be accessible only when connected via VPN — ensuring full privacy.

+> All set?
+Great!
+Now head over to each service’s site and follow their setup guides to finish the configuration.
 ---

 ## 🧰 Optional: Troubleshooting